rdcrawford/cognac/README.md

 library(cognac)
 ```

-[Mafft](mafft.cbrc.jp) and [cd-hit](https://github.com/weizhongli/cdhit) must be in your path.
+[Mafft](https://mafft.cbrc.jp/alignment/software/) and [cd-hit](https://github.com/weizhongli/cdhit) must be in your path.

 ## Usage

-The most basic command to use cognac is to supply a directories containing
+The most basic command to use cognac is to supply a directories containing whole genome seqences in fasta files and genome annotations in the form of gff.
-the fasta and gff3 files.
 Multithreading is available at multiple steps.
-The number of threads to be used can be supplied as a By default, all available threads are used.
+The number of threads to be used can be supplied as argument.
+By default, all available threads are used.

 ```
 algnEnv = cognac(